nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 2.6.
 Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `seedu.toluist.commons` package.

 ## 3. Implementation